 - usage trends for the Reduced-Fare MetroCard program,

 - how often buses deploy their lifts or ramps, and

 - uptime for accessible subway stations at the platform level.

 - and more!

 Contact the NYCT accessibility team

 The Systemwide Accessibility Team is here for you!
 Sign up to receive our regular newsletter and be among the first to learn about all the exciting accessibility projects we are working on and how you can get involved.
-You can also check out archived editions of our newsletters through fall 2021, or archived newsletters beginning Winter 2021.
+You can also check out archived recent newsletters.

 We incorporate customer feedback in all that we do.
 Contact us with questions, concerns, experiences, or ideas about accessibility in our system.